chloealbright/DevHiveMind/Devops/Build.md

   - devops
 author:
   - jacgit18
+  - chatgpt
 Comments: This documentation discusses software build.
-Status: Refinement
+Status: Done
 Started:
-EditDate:
+EditDate: 2024-02-22
 Relates:
 ---
-"In the programming realm, a 'build' signifies a specific version of a software program, typically a pre-release iteration identified by a unique build number rather than a formal release number.
-Essentially, it's a collection of executable code tailored for end-users.

-Building an application involves pivotal steps like compiling source code, assembling necessary components, and creating an executable software version.
-This encompasses compiling code, linking libraries, packaging assets, and producing installation packages or container images.

-The 'Build' encapsulates the entire procedure necessary to create a 'deliverable' of your software.
-In Java, this often involves generating sources, compiling and testing sources, executing various tests (including unit and integration tests), packaging software into formats like JAR, WAR, EJB-JAR, or EAR, running health checks using static analyzers (e.g., Checkstyle, Findbugs, and PMD), and generating reports.
-Notably, compilation is just one facet of the broader build process, with modern best practices advocating for full automation using tools like Maven or Ant.
-This process can be executed continuously, known as Continuous Integration.
+In programming, a 'build' refers to a specific version of a software program, identified by a unique build number.
+It involves compiling source code, linking libraries, packaging assets, and creating executable software.
+The 'Build' encompasses the entire process of delivering your software, including steps like generating sources, compiling and testing, packaging into formats like JAR or WAR, and performing health checks.
+Modern practices favor full automation through tools like Maven or Ant, enabling Continuous Integration for seamless development workflows.

+#### Application Build Process InDepth
+1. **Source Code Generation:** Develop the source code for the software.

+2. **Compilation:** Translate the source code into machine-readable code (e.g., bytecode or machine code).

+3. **Testing:** Execute various tests, including unit and integration tests, to ensure the code functions as intended.

+4. **Library Linking:** Connect necessary libraries and dependencies to the compiled code.

+5. **Asset Packaging:** Bundle assets such as images, configuration files, or other resources with the compiled code.

+6. **Executable Software Creation:** Combine all components into an executable software version.

+7. **Packaging:** Package the software into specific formats like JAR (Java Archive), WAR (Web Application Archive), EJB-JAR (Enterprise JavaBeans Archive), or EAR (Enterprise Archive).

+8. **Health Checks:** Run health checks using static analyzers (e.g., Checkstyle, Findbugs, PMD) to ensure code quality.

+9. **Report Generation:** Generate reports detailing the results of tests and analysis.

+10. **Automation:** Modern best practices advocate for full automation using build tools like Maven or Ant.

+11. **Continuous Integration:** Execute the entire build process continuously to integrate changes seamlessly into the software, known as Continuous Integration.

+These steps collectively constitute the comprehensive process of building and delivering software.